ajaykaarthic/aws-web-app-terraform/README.md

 - Modify the Terraform configurations (`*.tf`) according to your infrastructure requirements.
 - Always review the Terraform plan before applying changes to your infrastructure.
 - Ensure proper credentials and permissions are set for deploying infrastructure.

-Feel free to contribute by suggesting improvements, reporting issues, or adding new features!
 ---